dcgerard/gda/README.md

 -   A discussion of N. Li and Stephens (2003).

-I am placing these lecture notes under a CC BY-NC 4.0 licence, so you can use them as long as you provide attribution.
+I am placing these lecture notes under a CC BY-NC 4.0 licence, so you can use them for non-commercial purposes as long as you provide attribution.

 ## Acknowledgments